jadijadi/lpic1book/content/1043_control_mounting_and_unmounting_of_filesystems.md

 - file system: Label, UUID, device
 - mount point: swap or none for swap
-- type: can be auto
+- type: can be ext4 , xfs ,nfs or other types of filesystem
 - options:  defaults, rw / ro, noauto, user, exec / noexec, noatime, umask
 - dump: do dump command backup this? mostly 0
 - pass: Non-zero values of pass specify the order of checking filesystems at boot time